 Eva is a senior associate and head of education law in the children and education team.

 As a result of Eva's advice and representation, children and young people receive education provision and placements that enable them to thrive and reach their potential.
 With her support parents are empowered to overcome challenges they face navigating the education system through her solution focused and where necessary robust approach to problem solving.

 Eva advises on special educational needs, Equality Act claims, admissions, exclusions, complaints, transport, exam malpractice and school governance.
 She also supports our specialist teams in claims involving negligence or breach of contract, occurring in education settings and forms part of a cross-departmental team of lawyers advising schools on all aspects of governance with a view to ensuring best practice and compliance with statutory obligation.

-Eva is named as a star associate in Chambers UK (2020), The Legal 500 (2020) and is regularly called upon by the media including BBC News and Radio for expert opinion on topical education issues.
+Eva is named as a star associate in Chambers UK (2020), The Legal 500 (2020) and is regularly called upon by the media, including BBC News and Radio, for expert opinion on topical education issues.

 It is Eva's personal experience of special needs, disability and exclusion that fuels her passion for this area of legal work and prompted her transition from a successful career in criminal litigation and extradition.
 She has a real understanding of what a struggle it can be to navigate this complex area of law and it is this that informs her empathetic style of client care.